manuelscoding/premier-league-predictor/README.md

   schedule quirks (winter break timing, postponements) — it's just "every team plays every other team twice," which is the right *set* of games but not necessarily in the real order.

-## Local development note

-If this project lives under a folder iCloud Drive syncs (e.g. `~/Documents` with "Desktop & Documents" sync enabled), macOS can evict rarely-touched files — including a venv's installed packages — to cloud-only storage to save local disk space.
-Re-accessing them then blocks on an on-demand download that can be slow or, under heavy sync load, effectively hang (`ls -lO` shows `dataless` on the affected files).
-Keeping the actual Python virtualenv outside the synced tree (e.g. `~/venvs/` instead of `./venv`) avoids this entirely — venvs are machine-specific and trivially reproducible from `requirements.txt`, so there's no reason for them to be cloud-synced in the first place.
-If a run of the pipeline scripts seems to hang with near-zero CPU usage, this is the first thing to check (`ls -lO <path>` — look for `dataless` in the flags column).